Tim Roughgarden's Online Courses

 - Part 4: Shortest Paths Revisited, NP-Complete Problems and What To Do About Them

 - Covers shortest paths (Bellman-Ford, Floyd-Warshall, Johnson), NP-completeness and what it means for the algorithm designer, and strategies for coping with computationally intractable problems (analysis of heuristics, local search).

 These courses have appeared on various "top MOOCs of all time" lists, like

 New sessions begin every few weeks.

-This specialization subsumes the following older versions:
+The specialization above subsumes the following older versions:

 Stanford lectures on YouTube

 Lectures on the Design

 and Analysis of Algorithms, covering most of the above Coursera MOOCs,